 return degree

 Use this function to send alerts when bad posture is detected.
-Feel free to get creative and customize as per your convenience.
+We are leaving it empty for you to take up.
+Feel free to get creative and customize at your convenience.
 For example, you can connect a Telegram Bot for alerts, which is super easy.
-Check out Telegram Bots here.
+Link in the reference section [6].
 Or you can take it up a notch by creating an android app.

 def sendWarning(x):